Key Quote

 RAD — REGRESS

 Marley's revelation represents the ultimate regression: in death, there is no possibility of redemption.
-His ghost exists in a state of permanent purgatorial (relating to purgatory; suffering as spiritual punishment) awareness — he can now see the suffering he ignored in life but is powerless to help.
-This makes his scene function as a cautionary (serving as a warning) mirror for Scrooge: 'I am here tonight to warn you that you have yet a chance and hope of escaping my fate.'
+His ghost exists in a state of permanent purgatorialpurgatorial — Relating to a state of suffering as punishment for past wrongs awareness — he can now see the suffering he ignored in life but is powerless to help.
+This makes his scene function as a cautionarycautionary — Serving as a warning about the consequences of actions mirror for Scrooge: 'I am here tonight to warn you that you have yet a chance and hope of escaping my fate.'

 Key Words